Hiding Money During A Divorce: How Is It Done & What Can You Do About It?

 Disclosing assets in a divorce

-If divorcing couples can’t agree on financial matters when getting divorce, one of them can apply for a financial order to help reach a fair financial settlement.
+If divorcing couples can’t agree on financial matters when getting divorce, one of them can apply for a financial order to help reach a fair financial divorce settlement.

 As part of this application, both parties must fill out what’s called a Form E. The purpose of this form is to provide the court with full details of the financial situation of both parties, including: